CloudHead84/Modbus-Stepper-Controller/README.md

 # Modbus-Stepper-Controller
 Step/Dir Controller based on teensy.
 Acts as a Modbus tcp slave, so a modbus master is needed for the setup. the master will need a library issuing different commands over the modbus registers.
-For the motion control, following library is used: https://github.com/luisllamasbinaburo/Arduino-AsyncStepper
+For the motion control, following arduino library is used: https://github.com/luisllamasbinaburo/Arduino-AsyncStepper

 So this project consists of two parts: